FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/robot_peripherals.rst

 .. centered:: Figure 5.4-1 Installation of laser sensor

-As shown in the figure, open the robot WebApp, click “Initialize”, “Peripheral Config” and “Sensor Tracking” in turn, enter the IP address and port number of the sensor in the communication configuration column, click the Configure button, the default sampling period is 25, and the coordinate system is “LXLYLZ”.
+As shown in the figure, open the robot WebApp, click "Initialize", "Peripheral Config" and "Sensor Tracking" in turn, enter the IP address and port number of the sensor in the communication configuration column, click the Configure button, the default sampling period is 25, and the coordinate system is "LXLYLZ".
 Select the corresponding communication protocol according to your sensor model, and click the Load button.

 .. figure:: robot_peripherals/012.png
    :align: center